erickhun/blog/content/posts/taipei-taiwan.md

 - Awesome international food scene , you can find any western food , and local food is amazing.
 Japanese food is amazing, as good as in Japan, but cheaper (it's an old japanese colony, and the favorite destination of japanese people)

 - It's a better China (I lived in China for 4 years)

-Cons:

-- It is so relax / chill that it somehow bugs me.
-I sometimes worry to become "soft", staying here bc it's too convenenient

-- Wish the startup / tech scene was better

 ps: if you live in Taipei hit me up :)